 The Climate Action Plan, which was adopted by Council in 2013, includes a summary of Shoreline's 2012 Greenhouse Gas Emissions Inventory, as well as an action plan highlighting how residents, businesses, and the City can help address climate change.
 Through adoption of the Climate Action Plan, the City committed to reducing emissions 50% by 2030 and 80% by 2050.
 To better understand how to accomplish this goal, the City worked with Climate Solutions to develop a Carbon Wedge Analysis.
 The City actively participates in the King County-Cities Climate Collaboration (K4C) to protect the climate throughout King County.

 The City of Shoreline strives to incorporate sustainability into all of its practices, projects and operations.
+For more information, visit the Sustainable Shoreline webpage.
 Some examples include: